ORION¶

 Start SimSat and connect GDS¶

-Launch the ORION binary on the Pi (or locally for development):
+Launch the ORION binary on the Pi:

-./Orion -a <gds-host-ip> -p 50000
+./Orion -a <gds-host-ip> -p 50000 # on Pi

-fprime-gds -n --ip-address 0.0.0.0 --ip-port 50000
+fprime-gds -n --ip-address 0.0.0.0 --ip-port 50000 --file-storage-directory ../../ground_segment/data/downlinked_UHF

 Open http://localhost:5000: you should see SimSatPositionUpdate events arriving every 5 seconds.
 The satellite starts in IDLE mode (charging).